 Use Polite expressions to Ask Someone to Talk to You

 While asking someone to talk to you, you are expected to choose polite words and expressions.
 Your one wrong word choice may cause miscommunication between you and the person you want to talk to.
 Worry not!
-Here I present a list of polite expressions that you can you use to ask people to speak to you.
+Here, I present a list of polite expressions that you can use to ask people to speak to you.

 - May I have a few words with you?

 - Could I have a word with you?

 - May I talk to you about something?

 - Would you please give me some time?
 I want to talk about something with you.

 - Would you like to talk to me for a while?
 I am bothered by some issues.